ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/index.md

   <li class="previous"><a href="/avatax/dev-guide/product-taxability/"><i class="glyphicon glyphicon-chevron-left"></i>Previous Chapter</a></li>
   <li class="next"><a href="/avatax/dev-guide/discounts-and-overrides/overrides/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>
-In this chapter, we'll explain how to use Overrides and Discounts in AvaTax.
+In this chapter, we'll explain how to use overrides and discounts in AvaTax.
 <ul class="dev-guide-list">
   <li>An override is used when your transaction overrides normal behavior of the AvaTax engine.
 It can be used to change the tax amount or tax date for a transaction.</li>
   <li>Discount is blah</li>